-Workers compensation, unemployment, and tuition reimbursement to staff

-Retirement Benefits- The Board contributes 14% on wages paid to each employee to the State Teachers Retirement System and to the School Employees Retirement System.
+- \Unemployment Costs will increase due to a R.I.F. in the 2014-2015 school year - \Workers compensation and tuition reimbursement to staff - - \Retirement Benefits The Board contributes 14% on wages paid to each employee to the State Teachers Retirement System and to the School Employees Retirement System.
 The retirement contributions are deducted from the School Foundation payments received from the State of Ohio.
-The amount deducted changes every January based upon salary estimates and actual payments in the prior year.
+The amount deducted changes every January for STRS and every July for SERS based upon salary estimates and actual payments in the prior year.
 Pending pension reform legislation could impact this line item.

-Medicare tax- This is paid by all employees hired after April 1, 1986.
-The Board is required to match the 1.45% payment made by these employees.

-Insurance-The district is self funded in insurances.
+\Medicare tax- This is paid by all employees hired after April 1, 1986.
+The Board is required to match the 1.45% payment made by these employees. - \Insurance-The district is self funded in insurances.
 The Board provided insurance implemented a 20% increase in premiums to maintain adequate reserves to pay all claims in medical, dental, prescription and vision costs effective January 1, 2011 and an additional increase for health and vision effective April 20, 2012.
-Health care costs continue to increase and remains a real concern.
-Legislation for the Affordable Care Act will impact costs January 2015 for insurance.
+December 18, 2012 the Board of Education renewed the health insurance plan through Medical Mutual utilizing Ohio Schools Benefits Consortium (OSBC).
+The consortium allows the district to continue the same plan with the buying power of a large group purchasing cooperative.
+It also has provided protection from possible upcoming legislation that will impact health insurance care costs for school systems within the state of Ohio.
+Benefits will decrease due to the R.I.F. for the 2014-2015 school years.
+Health care costs continue to remain a real concern.
+A continuous review of the benefits plan will be conducted by the Board of Education and administration providing strong evidence that there are continued efforts to manage costs as best we can given the current climate in the health care industry.